 Your teen’s teachers and guidance counselors are excellent resources in weighing each factor to create the perfect list.
 As you do your research, many colleges will publish information about its most recent incoming first-year class, which will serve as a useful guide.

-For the record: numbers aren’t everything when it comes to beginning to apply for college.
+For the record: numbers aren’t everything when it comes to the college application process.
 There are plenty of ways to boost your teen’s college application.
 From high school leadership activities to challenging AP® classes and impressive extracurriculars, talk with your senior or rising senior high school student about the accomplishments they can highlight.